XapaJIaMnu/imageSelector/README.md

 - 1.0 - Initial release

 ## TODO
-- Installer for windows.
+- Installer for Windows.
 - Better formatted error messages.
+- Improved code quality.
+This is my first Qt application and I'm pretty sure I have done lots of things wrong.
 - Rotated images are not saved in a rotated format.
 There should be an option to do that.
-- Improved code quality.
-This is my first Qt application and I'm pretty sure I have done lots of things wrong.
+  - Modern cameras include some sort of orientation metadata.
+If we rotate the image without changing the orientation metadata, other viewer programs will display it wrongly, when rotating those images we need to also change the metadata.
+- Application window looks huge on any mac with resolution bellow fullHD and on any retina mac unless you use the native resolution, instead of a scaled resolution.
+  - This one is a bit annoying to fix, due to the way HiDPI scaling works on different platforms.
+By default Windows and Linux only scale font sizes on HiDPI displays, whereas Macs do a blanket scaling of everything.
+While it is possible to mimic mac's behaviour on Linux and Windows, it is not a default option for the majority of users.
+A proper solution would involve a specific window size settings for mac.
+You can read more about it on the Qt developer [forums](https://forum.qt.io/topic/100133/cross-platform-app-ui-in-macos-is-double-in-size-compared-to-the-linux-and-windows-version)